gcapes/swc-pr-tutorial/_episodes/01-lesson-files.md

 ## Local preview using Jekyll
-While not always necessary, it's a good idea to preview your changes locally before committing and making a pull request.
+While not always necessary, it's a good idea to preview your changes locally before committing and making a PR.
 This way you can be sure that your intended changes render correctly.

 The lesson web sites are build using Jekyll, so you'll need to [install Jekyll](http://carpentries.github.io/lesson-example/setup.html#optional-jekyll-setup-for-lesson-development)